Muhammad Waqas (field hockey)

-Muhammad Waqas Sharif (born 3 September 1988) is a Pakistani field hockey player.
+Muhammad Waqas Sharif (born 3 September 1984) is a Pakistani field hockey player.
 He plays as Right Out.

 Career

 2008

-Waqas was member of the team for 2008 Summer Olympics in Beijing.
+Waqas was a member of the Pakistan team at the 2008 Summer Olympics in Beijing.

 2010

 Waqas was a member of the gold medal-winning team at the Asian Games in Guanzhou, China.

 2012

 Waqas was a member of the gold medal-winning team at the 2012 Asian Men's Hockey Champions Trophy in Doha, Qatar.
 Muhammad Waqas was top scorer in the tournament with 11 goals.
 He was part of Pakistan's 2012 Summer Olympic team.